·

 verb “mass”

-mass; he masses; past massed, part. massed; ger. massing
+infinitive mass; he masses; past tense massed; past part. massed; ger. massing

 1. (intransitive) to assemble in a large mass